Skip to main content

 JAVA

-In the implementation phase, you might need to pass the stub token to the getConsentHubUrl(STUB_TOKENtoken) function if you are not using an eligible SIM.
+During implementation, you may need to pass the stub token to the consentHubUrl(stubToken: STUB_TOKEN) function if you are not using an eligible SIM.

 User Eligibility

-Before asking for the user consent and fetching IdConnect data, it is good to check if the user is on a supported Telco or not by using the following function, doing this will avoid unnecessary API calls, and consent pop-up but in all cases Utiq won’t return any data if the Telco is not supported.
+Before requesting user consent and fetching IdConnect data, it is recommended to first check whether the user is on a supported Telco by using the following function.
+This helps avoid unnecessary API calls and consent popups.
+In all cases, Utiq will not return any data if the Telco is not supported.

 Kotlin